VR Treadmills – The Future of Locomotion in Virtual Reality

 Researchers from the Integrated institute of technology, Gwangju, proposed an omnidirectional treadmill to solve the problems of speed adaptation and scalability with existing ODTs.

-According to the research team, geared Omni-pulley (GOP) are the transmission mechanisms of this proposed omnidirectional VR treadmill model.
+According to the research team, geared omni-pulley (GOP) are the transmission mechanisms of this proposed omnidirectional VR treadmill model.

 Omnidirectional treadmills built with this framework would support acceleration up to 3m/s2 due to its simplicity and lightweight structure.